Your area Not set — showing everywhere

 02

-Discussion regarding the legal/financial relationship between the town and a non-profit, including whether a ground lease should be implemented to generate town revenue.
+There is a debate regarding the legal and financial arrangement between the town (land owner) and a nonprofit (building owner), specifically whether a ground lease should be implemented to generate municipal revenue.

 medium concern